MichaelAHood/readmissions-risk-scorer/README.md

 This adoption roadmap for this solution consists of five essential steps:

-1. Idetifying and loading the relevant patient record data into the TAP Hadoop Cluster
+1. Identifying and loading the relevant data into the TAP Hadoop cluster
 2. Explore, process, and engineer features from the data for use in predictive modeling.
 3. Train a preditive model and validate it's performance.
 4. Deploy the predictive model as an API that can be used by another application.